 When asked about podcast release time Dan says “With a 6 month old, we’re hoping to record and release one episode per week covering one episode of the show.
 This could be a 5 year run, but we’re up for the challenge!
 Maybe as our little one gets older it will become easier to record more frequently.
 We also want to sprinkle in episodes that spotlight one character where we break them down and cover their story arc.“

-Currently on season one (episode four is the latest update as of writing this post), the podcasts feature funny, entertaining and tongue-in-cheek recaps of the Melrose episode along with “moral of the episode” and “favorite 90’s moment” spots at the end of each cast which are must-listen to moments!
+The Melrose Place Podcast is currently on season one (episode four is the latest update as of writing this), the podcasts feature funny, entertaining and tongue-in-cheek recaps of the Melrose Place episode along with special “moral of the episode”, “alternate titles” and “favorite 90’s moment” spots at the end of each episode which are must-listen to moments!

 “I used to take our Christmas hiatus and travel to Europe or Asia and tried to find some interesting fashions and fabrics and bring them back to use on the show.
-You have to remember this was before the internet, so everything I sourced would have to be with my own eyes.
-Our stages were about 30 miles outside of Los Angeles and there wasn’t really any shops around so sometimes new jewelry or fashion designers would just ship me boxes of jewelry or clothing and I would buy what I liked and send back the rest.“
+You have to remember this was before the internet where fashion is everywhere and readily available, so everything I sourced for each character would have to be with my own eyes.
+Our stages were about 30 miles outside of Los Angeles and there wasn’t really any shops close-by so sometimes I’d rely on new jewelry or fashion designers shipping me boxes of work where I would buy what I liked and thought would work well with a certain character and just send back the rest.“

-Oops indeed, though for the most part, Denise happily admits her time on Melrose Place dressing the cast was filled with fun times.
+For the most part, Denise happily admits her time on Melrose Place and dressing the cast was filled with fun times.
 “In real life Daphne Zuniga who played Jo and I were friends, so it was always fun shopping or doing fittings with her and I still run into Laura Leighton from time to time and it is always such a joy to see her!”

 So how about the characters themselves?
 When asked about Amanda’s entrance on the show in season one, Denise says she relished the chance to shake things up when it came to her D&D Advertising power wardrobe.
 “The dynamics of the show really changed when Heather Locklear joined the cast as Amanda.
-She was such a wonderful evildiva and we really pushed the envelope with her D&D wardrobe as at the time, most suits were a little slouchy and conservative as seen on Alison Campbell (Courtney Thorne-Smith).
-We kept making Amanda’s suits tighter and shorter and as Heather had such a great figure, she could really rock that short skirt look.”
-Denise also notes how Alison’s wardrobe became a little more dynamic when she took over the role as D&D President from Amanda “When Alison takes over, she too, started wearing “power suits” but she was a little more professional [about her look].
-It wouldn’t have been her character to wear skirts as short as Amanda would wear them!”
+This character was such a wonderful evildiva and we were able to really push the envelope with her professional wardrobe as at that time, most suits were a little slouchy, conservative and beige such as what is seen on Alison Parker (Courtney Thorne-Smith).
+We kept making Amanda’s suits tighter and shorter and as Heather had such a great figure, she could really rock that short skirt look but still appear professional.”
+Denise also notes how Alison’s wardrobe became a little more dynamic when she took over the role as D&D President from Amanda “When Alison takes over, we felt she would take inspiration from Amanda’s wardrobe so she too started wearing “power suits” but we thought she would be much more professional [about her look] so it wouldn’t have been in her character to wear her skirts as short or as tight fitting as Amanda would wear them.“

-Jane Mancini, fashion designer extraordinaire, was a fun challenge for Denise as Jane’s career (and Josie’s modelling background) allowed for the use of new designer fashion.
-“The character of Jane was fun, because we were able to really experiment with using up-and-coming, interesting designers on her.
-As Josie Bissett started her career as a model, she really knew how to wear clothes, and everything always looked fantastic on her.
-She was more classy than the other residents but stylized and it suited her character.
+Jane Mancini (Josie Bissett), ‘fashion designer extraordinaire’, was a fun challenge for Denise as Jane’s career (and Josie’s modelling background) allowed for the use of new and upcoming designers that would sometimes push the envelope of current era fashion .
+“The character of Jane was fun, because we were able to really experiment with using up-and-coming, interesting and eclectic designers on her.
+As Josie started her career as a model, she really knew how to wear clothes, and everything always looked fantastic on her.
+We saw Jane as being somewhat more classy than the other residents but in a stylized way and it suited her character.
 I had a lot of fun creating her outfits every week and she just made my job so easy.”

 And it wasn’t all about the ladies either as Denise is quick to point out.
-“The guys were pretty easy to dress and they already had their own specific styles and also very large closets, so we could just pull from those every week.
-I mean seriously, how many pairs of jeans and t-shirts did I need to buy Jake every week?!.
+“The guys were generally easy to dress and they already had their own specific styles and also very large closets, so we could just pull from those every week for whatever was needed.
+I mean seriously, how many pairs of jeans and white t-shirts did I really need to buy Jake every week?!.
 That being said, all of the guys on the show were really nice and super fun and easy to work with.”